lgblgblgb/mega65-utils/cpm/README.md

 ## Current problems and limitations

-* i8080 emulation is not full enough, missing opcodes still.
-Some very short test programs can run, but not even the original BDOS what is the goal
+* i8080 emulation is farily complete as the emulated opcoded, though there can be huge amount of bugs, not so much tested.
+Also now only "DAA" is not emulated, since the half-carry flag is not emulated at all, it's really a pain in the ass to do :(
 * Also, some i8080 features are not implemented, like the "half-carry" flag, which may cause problems (surly with DAA but there can be other cases too)
 * "Terminal" handling is a big mess of unoptimized quickly written code,